 The best way to build good credit is to use your credit cards wisely.

 But if you’re an international student or a new immigrant, qualifying for a credit card can be a challenge.
 This is because many card issuers require a Social Security number (SSN) as part of the credit card application process.
 If you don’t have an SSN, you won’t qualify for those cards.

-SSNs are issued by the Social Security Administration to people who are born in the United States.
-They are also issued to people who are authorized to work in the country — and new arrivals to the U.S. can apply for one once they are approved to work in the country.
+SSNs are issued by the Social Security Administration to people who are born in the U.S. They are also issued to people who are authorized to work in the country — and new arrivals to the U.S. can apply for one once they are.

 So, what if you don’t have an SSN?
 You still have options.
 Keep reading to find out how you might be able to get a credit card without an SSN — and how to choose one that will help you build credit quickly.